hhamalai/hhamalai.net/_posts/2016-04-09-django-orms-with-aws-lambda.markdown

 AWS Lambda can currently execute your Python 2.7, Node.js v4.3.2 or Java 8 applications.
 The execution environment is of course managed by AWS and the details are available [here](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html).
-Any extra libraries not included in the standard library of your platform or preinstalled in the listed AWS EC2 instances must be included in the code bundle uploaded to AWS Lambda.
+Any extra libraries not included in the standard library of your platform or pre-installed in the listed AWS EC2 instances must be included in the code bundle uploaded to AWS Lambda.
 In case of my Django application, I really want to share the my models with the code running on AWS Lambda, so I need mostly the same libraries for the models which are also used on the application server serving the user requests.
 In case of Python this the usage of Virtualenvs is encouraged by AWS and instructions for doing so are [here](http://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html).

-Next issue was some C extensions, namely [Pillow](https://github.com/python-pillow/Pillow/) and the [Psycopg2](http://initd.org/psycopg/) used by my Django appllication to connect to database running on AWS RDS (Relational Database Service).
+Next issue was some C extensions, namely [Pillow](https://github.com/python-pillow/Pillow/) and the [Psycopg2](http://initd.org/psycopg/) used by my Django application to connect to database running on AWS RDS (Relational Database Service).
 These extensions must be binary compatible with the AWS execution environment.
 The only easy way of doing this is to launch a new EC2 instance from Amazon Machine Image used by AWS Lambda which are listed in the execution environment [description](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html).